 Outdoor Warning Siren Project

-The Zayante Fire Protection District utiilization of Outdoor Warning Sirens dates back to the 1940’s.
+The Zayante Fire Protection District utilization of Outdoor Warning Sirens dates back to the 1940’s.
 Today, the refurbished Siren at Fire Station 1 is used to warn residents, visitors, and those passing through the fire district of an imminent need to evacuate.

 The Outdoor Warning Siren concept is used throughout the United States to warn people outside of homes of impending danger from Tornado, Tsunami, Wildfire and Hazardous Materials releases.